-Students who are unable to write final examinations because of illness or other circumstances beyond their control, or whose performance on the examination has been impaired by such circumstances, may, on application, be granted permission to write a deferred final examination.
-Such application must:
+Students who are unable to write final examinations because of illness or other extenuating circumstances are advised to apply for a deferred exam.
+If granted, deferred exams will normally be scheduled after the end of the official exam period.
+For the December exam period, they will be scheduled during February study week.

+Deferred exam requests must:

+- a) Be submitted through WebAdvisor - b) If the request is made as a result of unforeseen or extenuating circumstances that prevented the student from attending the exam on its scheduled date & time, such as illness, the request must be submitted within one week of the scheduled examination date. - c) If the request is being made for other predetermined extenuating circumstances (i.e. once-in-alifetime opportunities, this does not include scheduled work shifts or vacation plans); the request must be made as soon as possible and before the last day of classes.

-- a) be made in writing to the Office of the Registrar through WebAdvisor; and - b) be submitted after the commencement, and within one week, of the scheduled examination date; - c) be supported, in the case of illness, by a medical certificate† or by appropriate supporting documentation‡ in other cases. - There is a fee for a deferred examination.
-The deferred examination fee is published in the Charges and Fees section of the Academic Calendar.
-The deferred exam fee will be assessed upon approval of the deferred examination and is due no later than five (5) days prior to the deferred examination date.
+d) All requests must be supported, in the case of illness by a medical certificate[†] or by appropriate supporting documentation[‡] in other cases.

+If approved, there will be a \$75 exam deferral fee as published in the Charges and Fees section of the Academic Calendar.
+The deferred exam fee is due no later than five (5) days prior to the deferred examination date.
 Failure to pay this fee may result in cancellation of the deferred examination.

-The decision on deferred examinations is final and may not be appealed to the Student Appeals Committee.
+The decision on deferred examinations is final and may not be appealed to the Student Appeals Committee